 Hybrid Video Compressor

-This software lets you download videos directly from YouTube and compress it accordingly.
-It supports hundreds of video formats and gives plenty of compressing options like bit rate, frame rate, file size, resolution, etc.
+This software lets you download videos directly from YouTube and compress them accordingly.
+It supports hundreds of video formats and offers plenty of compressing options, such as bit rate, frame rate, file size, resolution, etc.

-You can burn video to CD, fix metadata, GIF-making, etc., at faster speeds.
-This is available for free for both Windows and macOS.
+You can burn video to CD, fix metadata, make GIFs, and more at faster speeds.
+This is available for free on Windows and macOS.

 2. Miro Video Converter